lupppig/stream-ledger-api/README.md

 # StreamLedger API

 StreamLedger API is a secure, scalable, and well-tested transactional API for managing user wallets and their transactions.
-It emphasizes **data integrity**, **idempotency**, and **fault-tolerant operations**.
+It emphasizes **data integrity**, **idempotency**.

 ---